Jordan Dargue, Dog Show Expert

 In terms of dog showing, a breed is categorised into a group, and what I mean by this is that a dog’s breed is categorised as functional similarities.
 There are seven groups recognised by the Kennel Club: Hound, Working, Terrier, Toy, Pastoral, Gundog and Utility.
 So, for example, a Whippet forms part of the hound group.
 Each group will be presented on one of the four days – this year Friday is the hound day.
 However when showing your breed i.e Whippet, your dog will compete against their own breed to start with.
 There are a range of age related classes in which your dog will compete in.
 The winners of those classes then compete for best dog and best bitch of which the best dog and bitch then compete for best of breed.
 The best of breed winner then competes for best in group – so, for example, the best of breed Whippet winner will complete again all of the best of breed hounds, the winner of the hound group then competes for best in show.

-Are there different levels of dog shows?
+Are there different levels of dog whos?
 What's the difference?

-There are 4 different types of dog shows
+There are four different types of dog shows

 Open shows are open to all registered pedigree dogs.
 Open shows can be restricted to a breed or can be open to a number of breeds and are often considered as the first step to serious dog showing.
 They can be an excellent place to improve your skills, as the atmosphere can be quite relaxed and they provide a good opportunity to speak to other people involved in the activity.
 If you win best in show, reserve best in show or best puppy in show at a general or group open show, your dog will have qualified to participate at Crufts, the largest dog show in the world.